sequenceiq/blog/source/_posts/2014-07-23-schedulers-part-1.markdown

 ---
 layout: post
-title: "YARN Schedulers - Part 1: Capacity"
+title: "YARN Schedulers demistified - Part 1: Capacity"
-date: 2014-07-20 13:13:39 +0200
+date: 2014-07-23 13:13:39 +0200
-comments: false
+comments: true
-categories: [Hadoop, YARN, Scheduler]
+categories: [Hadoop, YARN, Schedulers]
 author: Krisztian Horvath
 published: false
 ---
+After our first [post](http://blog.sequenceiq.com/blog/2014/07/02/move-applications-between-queues/) about re-prioritizing already submitted and running jobs on different queues we have received many questions and feedbacks about the Capacity Scheduler internals.
+While there is `some` documentation available, there is no extensive and deep documentation about how it actually works internally.
+Since it's all based on a messaging subsytem it's pretty hard to understand the flow - let alone debuging it.
+At [SequenceIQ](http://sequenceiq.com/) we are working on a heuristic cluster scheduler - and understanding how YARN schedulers work was esential.
+This is part of a larger piece of work - which will lead to a fully dynamic Hadoop clusters - orchestraring [Clousbreak](http://blog.sequenceiq.com/blog/2014/07/18/announcing-cloudbreak/) - the first open source and Docker based **Hadoop as a Service API**.
+As usual for us, this work and what we have already done around Capacity and Fair schedulers will be open sourced (or already contributed back to Apache YARN project).

+##The Capacity Scheduler internals

-CapacityScheduler is the default scheduler that ships with Hadoop.
-Its purpose is to allow multi-tenancy and share resources between multiple organizations on the same cluster.
-You can read the high level abstraction [here](http://hadoop.apache.org/docs/r2.3.0/hadoop-yarn/hadoop-yarn-site/CapacityScheduler.html).
-In this blog entry we'll examine it from a technical point of view (the implementation can be found [here](https://github.com/apache/hadoop-common/tree/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-server/hadoop-yarn-server-resourcemanager/src/main/java/org/apache/hadoop/yarn/server/resourcemanager/scheduler/capacity) as part of the ResourceManager).
+The CapacityScheduler is the default scheduler used with Hadoop 2.x.
+Its purpose is to allow multi-tenancy and share resources between multiple organizations and applications on the same cluster.
+You can read about the high level abstraction
+[here](http://hadoop.apache.org/docs/r2.3.0/hadoop-yarn/hadoop-yarn-site/CapacityScheduler.html).
+In this blog entry we'll examine it from a deep technical point of view (the implementation can be found [here](https://github.com/apache/hadoop-common/tree/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-server/hadoop-yarn-server-resourcemanager/src/main/java/org/apache/hadoop/yarn/server/resourcemanager/scheduler/capacity) as part of the ResourceManager).
 I'll try to keep it short and deal with the most important aspects, preventing to write a book about it.

 {% img https://raw.githubusercontent.com/sequenceiq/sequenceiq-samples/master/yarn-queue-tests/src/main/resources/event-flow.gif %}

-The animation shows a basic application submission event flow, but don't worry if you don't understand it yet, hopefully you will when you're done reading.
+The animation shows a basic application submission event flow, but don't worry if you don't understand it yet, hopefully you will when you're done with the reading.

 <!-- more -->